M0ller/Git-Guide/Git&Github.md

 [Return to Top](#git-and-github-summary)
 ## Push a branch to GitHub
 (branch name is the name you have created on your local computer.
-If you use ”main” as branch name which is usually the standard name of your branch)
+If you use ” main” as branch name which is usually the standard name of your branch)
 You specify branch you want to push to in the <branch name>.
 (If you have already established a connection with “git push -u origin <branch name>” you only need to write “git push”)
 ```